Weak separation in mixture models and implications for principal stratification: Abstract

 \section{Abstract}

-Principal stratification is a widely used framework for addressing post-randomization complications in a principled way.
+Principal stratification is a widely used framework for addressing post-randomization complications.
 After using principal stratification to define causal effects of interest, researchers are increasingly turning to finite mixture models to estimate these quantities.
-Unfortunately, standard estimators of the mixture parameters, like the MLE, are known to exhibit pathological behavior.
-We study this behavior in a simple but fundamental example: a two-component Gaussian mixture model in which only the component means are unknown.
-Even though the MLE is asymptotically efficient, we show through extensive simulations that the MLE has undesirable properties in practice.
-In particular, when mixture components are only weakly separated, we observe ``pile up'', in which the MLE estimates the component means to be equal, even though they are not.
-We first show that parametric convergence can break down in certain situations.
-We then derive a simple moment estimator that displays key features of the MLE and use this estimator to approximate the finite sample behavior of the MLE.
-Finally, we propose a method to generate valid confidence sets via inverting a sequence of tests, and explore the case in which the component variances are unknown.
-Throughout, we illustrate the main ideas through an application of principal stratification to the evaluation of JOBS II, a job training program.
+Unfortunately, standard estimators of mixture parameters, like the MLE, are known to exhibit pathological behavior.
+We study this behavior in a simple but fundamental example, a two-component Gaussian mixture model in which only the component means and variances are unknown, and focus on the setting in which the components are weakly separated.
+In this case, we show that the asymptotic convergence rate of the MLE is quite poor, such as $O(n^{-1/6})$ or even $O(n^{-1/8})$.
+We then demonstrate via theoretical arguments as well as extensive simulations that, in finite samples, the MLE behaves like a threshold estimator, in the sense that the MLE can give strong evidence that the means are equal when the truth is otherwise.
+We also explore the behavior of the MLE when the MLE is non-zero, showing that it is difficult to estimate both the sign and magnitude of the means in this case.
+We provide diagnostics for all of these pathologies and apply these ideas to re-analyzing two randomized evaluations of job training programs, JOBS II and Job Corps.
+Our results suggest that the corresponding maximum likelihood estimates should be interpreted with caution in these cases.